-People who wear bracket-braces often experience problems brushing their teeth.
+People who wear Life with Braces bracket-braces often experience problems brushing their teeth.
 This is due to the fact that they have brushed their teeth one way for many years and wearing braces requires a completely different technique.
 Here are some things to keep in mind to make brushing your teeth while wearing braces an easier task to perform in the future.

 It is important for good dental health to remove plaque from your teeth when you are not wearing braces.
 However, this becomes even more important for people who wear bracket-braces because plaque is able to easily hide behind all of the various wires and brackets.
-Plaque is a sticky substance that consists of bacteria, saliva and food.
-When plaque sticks to your teeth and braces, the result can be permanent stains, bad breath, swollen gums and cavities.
+Plaque is a sticky substance that consists of bacteria, saliva, and food.
+When plaque sticks to your teeth and braces, the result can be permanent stains, bad breath, swollen gums, and cavities.
 Go to your dental center once a year to have your teeth cleaned.
 This will ensure your dental health remains good.

 Whenever you have the time, you should brush your teeth following every meal.
 If you do not have a toothbrush nearby, use some water to rinse out your mouth.
 Rinse thoroughly with the water for at least one minute before you spit it out.
 When you are wearing braces, brushing a minimum of two times each day is critical.
 Flossing at least once a day should also become a habit.
 Start by flossing, then finish with brushing.
 The ideal time to give your teeth and braces a thorough cleaning is prior to going to bed.